North Shore (Oahu): Floods and beach erosion

-From 1950 to 2015 our oceans temperature rose by 1.2 degrees Fahrenheit.
-This may seem like an extremely gradual process, but because our oceans are so massive, it can be extremely significant.
-In fact, this change in temperature has actually led to more than 6 inches of sea level rise, causing on average a 233% increase in tidal flooding across the U.S. Higher seas amplify the effects of storms, hurricanes, rainstorms, and high tide, increasing the significance of these events.
+From 1950 to 2015, ocean temperatures rose by 1.2 degrees Fahrenheit.
+Because Earth's oceans are so massive, this is extremely significant.
+This change in temperature has led to more than 6 inches of sea level rise, causing on average a 233% increase in tidal flooding across the U.S. Higher seas amplify the effects of storms, hurricanes, rainstorms, and high tide, increasing the significance of these events.
 However, the majority of this rise in sea level occurred in the last 20 years because the rate of sea level rise is accelerating, with levels rising about one inch every eight years, and that rate is expected to continue accelerating.

 As for Hawai’i specifically, the speed at which the sea levels are rising has increased, with levels rising as much as one inch every four years.
-Scientists expect sea levels to continue rising, forecasting that in the next twelve years, the sea level will have risen by another six inches depending on how fast the ocean will warm and the ice will melt.
+Scientists expect sea levels to continue rising, forecasting that in the next twelve years, the sea level will rise by another six inches depending on how fast the ocean warms and the ice melts.
 This combination of a constant gradual rise in sea levels, climate change, extreme surf, susceptibility to storms, floods, hurricanes, and high tides causes a great level of coastal erosion that can put homeowners on the shoreline at extremely high risk.
 Moreover, this erosion can permanently change the beaches and surf breaks on the North Shore because of the severe amount of land lost.